Determination of wages by wage assessment

 zaměstnavatelka přijímá novou zaměstnankyni, domluva mzdy prostřednictvím mzdového výměru

-How can I determine my wage?
+How can I determine my pay?

 Let’s first summarize what options an employer has for determining wages.
 There are four in total: